About this listing

 Rule #2 Please keep your bedroom door closed at all times (the cats are never allowed in that room).

 Hello!
 I've been hosting since 2011 and was recently named a SuperHost.
 Getting to meet new guests everyday -- and the trust inherent in that process -- brings me a lot of joy.
-While I'm originally from the east coast (Syracuse, NY), I moved to San Francisco 20 years ago and it's my home now.
-In my opinion San Francisco is heaven on earth -- a magical place with a collective spirit of diversity, creativity, and open-mindedness.
+While I'm originally from the east coast, I moved to San Francisco 22 years ago and it's my home now.
+San Francisco is heaven on earth -- a magical place with a collective spirit of diversity, creativity, and open-mindedness.

-I'm currently getting a PhD in sociology where my research has focused on elites and education, while currently I'm working on a project looking at women in high tech careers.
-I'm also a freelance photographer for a textbook called Seeing Sociology and I write as freelancer as well (though I'm just starting that - I do jobs for free!).
+I'm currently getting a PhD in sociology at UC Davis.
+My recent research has focused on elites and education, and currently I'm researching women in high tech.
+I'm also a freelance photographer for a textbook called Seeing Sociology and I write as freelancer as well.

 I love movies, mostly independent films and documentaries.
 My favorite films are The Station Agent, American Beauty, and, most recently, Boyhood.
 My favorite documentary is Baraka.